 - Packaged food that contains a foreign object (such as insects, metal, glass).

 - Improper use of additives (such as food colourings).

-- Incorrect food labelling, misleading claims and false description of foods.
+- Incorrect food labelling, misleading claims, incorrect allergen information, and false description of foods.

 - Food and drink that has been tampered with.